Skip to main content

 Activity Room

-Mix it up with school holiday activities including art, craft, games, tech activities, LEGO and more.
-Ages 8+
+Mix it up with after-school activities including art, craft, games, tech activities, LEGO and more.
+Recommended Age 8+

 Join us for a fun-filled interactive session of songs and rhymes for babies and carers.